StrumentiResistenti/Compassh/README.md

 To setup CompaSSH, all you need to do is:

 1. Copy compassh.py in a directory within your shell path
+2. Link compassh.py as compassh_proxy.py too:

+	$ ln -s compassh.py compassh_proxy.py

-2. Link compassh.py as compassh_proxy.py too: CompaSSH acts in proxy mode if invoked like this
+CompaSSH acts in proxy mode if invoked like this
 3. Edit your ~/.ssh/config file (create one if you haven't) and set this two lines:

 	Host *